RGB-Tools/RGB-Documentation/contracts-states.md

     * the possibility to *observe* some properties or operations performed by other parties over the contract
     * the possibility to *perform a set of operations* permitted by the contract

 **No other counterpart can interact or even observe** the operation performed on the contract, if not allowed by the authorized parties.
 Inside RGB this characteristics means that there is always an **owner** which is a party which possesses the right to perform some operation on the contract, which are defined by the contract itself.

+These combined properties allow for the achievement of 2 among the most important properties at the core of RGB value proposition which are: **scalability** and **censorship resistance** at unprecedented levels.

 In order to achieve this goals, a RGB contract is composed by 2 main components:
 * State